dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 - The `Blog.Name` property is marked as modified (`Name: '.NET Blog (Updated!)'
 Modified Originally '.NET Blog'`), and this results in the blog being in the `Modified` state.
 - The `Post.Title` property of post 2 is marked as modified (`Title: 'Announcing F# 5.0' Modified Originally 'Announcing F# 5'`), and this results in this post being in the `Modified` state.
 - The other property values of post 2 have not changed and are therefore not marked as modified.
 This is why these values are not included in the database update.
 - The other post was not modified in any way.
-This is why it is still in the `Unchanged` state and are not included in the database update.
+This is why it is still in the `Unchanged` state and is not included in the database update.

 ## Query then insert, update, and delete